gldias/extensions/Barometer/barometer.md

 ![Set Barometer Enabled Block](BarometerBlocksImages/setBarometerEnabled.JPG)

-Sets the barometer sensor `Enabled` flag to provided boolean value (true or false).
+Sets the sensor's `Enabled` flag to the provided boolean value (true or false).
+This can be used to turn the barometer on and off within the app.

 ![Get Barometer Millibar Block](BarometerBlocksImages/barometerMbar.JPG)